brian-dellabetta/Fusion.jl/docs/src/index.md

 # The Claim

 Everything up to this point can be found in the research literature, we have not introduced anything new so far.
-The claim -- **below a certain optical lattice laser wavelength, counter-propagating ultracold atoms will be moving fast enough to occasionally collide and fuse**[^nutshell]:
+The claim -- **below a certain laser wavelength, counter-propagating ultracold atoms will be moving fast enough to occasionally collide and fuse**[^nutshell]:

 !!! todo "Video Under Construction"